GooglyBlox/ItchClaim-php/README.md

 ### Setting Up as a Cron Job

-You can set up the script to run automatically as a cron job to claim free games periodically.
-The repository includes a dedicated script for this purpose.
+You can set up the script to run automatically as a cron job to claim free games periodically:

-1. Edit `claim-cron.php` to set your username or ensure the ITCH_USERNAME environment variable is set
+1. Configure your credentials in `claim-cron.php` or set the appropriate environment variables
 2. Add an entry to your crontab (run `crontab -e`):

 ```